 Accounts Payable Template is a document that records invoices of goods purchased by us on credit.
 No upfront cash is paid.
 In other words, our creditors whom we are liable to pay them during a specific time.

-All kind of Payable is the liability for any company and is recorded in the current liabilities section.
-Hence, Accounts Payable is a short-term debt which needs to be paid off to avoid default.
+All kinds of Payable is the liability for any company and is recorded in the current liabilities section.
+Hence, Accounts Payable is a short-term debt that needs to be paid off to avoid default.